 - The Villa, Casa Casuarina

-Also known as the Versace Mansion, Casa Casuarina is a property which was built in 1930.
-Since 2015, it started to operate as a luxurious hotel.
-It features Mediterranean Revival style which is a design concept that incorporates references from Spanish Renaissance, Italian Renaissance, Spanish Colonial and Arabic Andalusian architecture among other design influences.
+Also known as the Versace Mansion, Casa Casuarina is a property that was built in 1930.
+Since 2015, it has started to operate as a luxurious hotel.
+It features Mediterranean Revival style which is a design concept that incorporates references from Spanish Renaissance, Italian Renaissance, Spanish Colonial, and Arabic Andalusian architecture among other design influences.

 Casa Casuarina features grandiose entrance steps where Italian fashion icon Gianni Versace was shot by serial killer Andrew Cunanan.
-Other highlights include the romantic balcony, stunning details such as plant pots and metallic railings, wall design concepts that include fruit bowls and pine cone, Renaissance-inspired alleyway and other perimeter wall designs.
+Other highlights include the romantic balcony, stunning details such as plant pots and metallic railings, wall design concepts that include fruit bowls and pine cones, Renaissance-inspired alleyways, and other perimeter wall designs.